knative/serving/docs/runtime-contract.md

     where possible.

-In order to achieve these properties, containers which are operated as part of a serverless platform SHOULD observe the following properties:
+In order to achieve these properties, containers which are operated as part of a serverless platform are expected to observe the following properties:

 - Fast startup time (<1s until a request or event can be processed, given container image layer caching),